Édouard Balladur: "Karachi affair"

+National Assembly

-Balladur failed to win the elections for the presidency of the Île-de-France region in 1998, the RPR nomination for the mayoralty of Paris in 2001, and the Chair of the National Assembly in 2002.
+Balladur served as the Chair of the National Assembly in 2002.
 He presided over the National Assembly's foreign affairs committee during his last parliamentary term (2002–2007).
-Since the 1980s, he had advocated the unification of the right-wing groupings into a single large party, but it was Chirac who managed the feat, with the creation of the Union for a Popular Movement in 2002.
+From the 1980s on, he had advocated the unification of the right-wing groupings into a single large party, but it was Chirac who managed the feat, with the creation of the Union for a Popular Movement in 2002.

+Following a 1999 deadly accident in the Mont Blanc Tunnel, he gave evidence to the court judging the case in 2005 about the security measures he had or had not taken.
+Balladur claimed that he always took security seriously, but that it was difficult to agree on anything with the Italian company operating the Italian part of the tunnel.

-Following the 2007 French presidential election, Nicolas Sarkozy nominated Balladur to the head of a committee for institutional reforms.
+Following the 2007 presidential election, Nicolas Sarkozy nominated Balladur to the head of a committee for institutional reforms.
 The constitutional revision was approved by the Parliament in July 2008.

-From 1968 to 1980, Balladur was president of the French company of the Mont Blanc Tunnel while occupying various other positions in ministerial staff.
-Following the 1999 deadly accident in the tunnel, he gave evidence to the court judging the case in 2005 about the security measures he had or had not taken.
-Balladur claimed that he always took security seriously, but that it was difficult to agree on anything with the Italian company operating the Italian part of the tunnel.
-From 1977 to 1986, he was president of Générale de Service Informatique (later merged into IBM Global Services), making him one of the few French politicians with business experience.
+Sarkozy was considered to be Balladur's protégé with Sarkozy having been an ardent supporter of Balladur during his 1995 presidential campaign.

-In 2006, he announced that he would not run again for re-election in 2007 as a member of Parliament for the 15th arrondissement of Paris, a conservative stronghold.
+In 2006, Balladur announced that he would not run again for re-election in 2007 as a member of Parliament for the 15th arrondissement of Paris, a conservative stronghold.

+Later activities

-In 2008, Balladur visited the United States to speak at an event organized by the Streit Council, a Washington-based think tank.
+In 2008 Balladur visited the United States to speak at an event organized by the Streit Council, a Washington-based think tank.
 Balladur presented his latest book, in which he outlined a concept for a "Union of the West".

-Balladur is often caricatured as aloof, aristocratic, and arrogant in media, such as the Canard Enchaîné weekly or the Les Guignols de l'info TV show.
-Incidentally, the percentage of French government ministers who were also members of Le Siècle peaked at 72% under Balladur's Prime Ministership (1993–1995).
+Balladur was often caricatured as aloof, aristocratic and arrogant in media such as the Canard Enchaîné weekly and the Les Guignols de l'info TV show.
+Incidentally, the percentage of French government ministers who were also members of Le Siècle peaked at 72% under Balladur's prime ministership.